Religare rejects allegations against chairperson Rashmi Saluja | www.lokmattimes.com

 InGovern said given the recent media reports on the open offer by Burman family and the subsequent stiff resistance by management of Religare Enterprises Limited (REL) to the acquisition, it merited investigation on reasons thereof.
 Also, independent directors of REL wrote to SEBI claiming irregularities in entities controlled by the Burmans and raising concerns over Burmans being fit to take over the control of REL.

-A reading of Annual reports of REL and its key subsidiaries shows the large, vested interest that Dr. Rashmi Saluja, the Executive Chair of REL, has due to excessive remuneration as well as regulatory breaches and non-disclosures by REL.
-In past 3-4 years, total valuation of options of REL and of Care Health Insurance Limited (CARE), a subsidiary of REL, issued to Dr. Saluja is over Rs.
-480 crores.
-This is in addition to compensation paid at REL, inGovern said.
+A reading of annual reports of REL and its key subsidiaries shows the large, vested interest that Rashmi Saluja, the Executive Chair of REL, has due to excessive remuneration as well as regulatory breaches and non-disclosures by REL.

+In the past 3-4 years, total valuation of options of REL and of Care Health Insurance Limited (CARE), a subsidiary of REL, issued to Saluja is over Rs 480 crore.
+This is in addition to compensation paid at REL, InGovern said.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app